Implementation and Experimental Evaluation of Reed-Solomon Identification: Experimental Setup

-In order to demonstrate experimentally the advantages of identification in wireless networks, we deployed a downlink single-carrier transmission system, that has been implemented using a modular approach.
-Under this paradigm, the encoder has been abstracted at the transmitter side using an application programming interface (API) for the challenge generation based on a given input parameter $m$.
-The output of this operation is a variable-length code word containing the computed tag, $t_i(r)$, for constant values of $k$ and $\delta$.
+Under this paradigm, the identification encoder has been abstracted at the transmitter side using an application programming interface for the challenge generation, which outputs a variable-length codeword containing the computed tag, $t_i(r)$, for constant values of $k$ and $\delta$.

-This code word is next encapsulated into protocol data units (PDUs), which are individually sent over the channel using the frame structure shown in fig.~\ref{fig:frame_struct}.
-In order to minimize regular transmission errors, i.e., errors of the first kind caused by $\eps_{1}$, a preamble is attached to each PDU for countering negative channel effects at the receiver.
-Our setup uses a Barker code of length \mbox{$N_{\text{sync}} = 13$} for frame synchronization \cite{barker53}, that is repeated twice at the beginning of the preamble.
-For channel estimation and equalization we employ a Gold sequence of length \mbox{$N_{\text{pilot}} = 128$} ~\cite{gold67}.
-The PDU size $N_{\text{PDU}}$ has been adapted according to the tag length.

-Once the frame has been assembled, its preamble is modulated using BPSK, while the QPSK is used for the PDU.
-The lower modulation order for the synchronization signals has been chosen in our system with the purpose of increasing the robustness in the communication.
-The modulated I/Q samples are pulse shaped using a square-root-raised-cosine digital filter before being upsampled as part of the digital signal processing (DSP) that takes place at the transmitter.
-The baseband I/Q samples are then converted into the analog domain by the SDR thanks to its \mbox{16-bit} digital-to-analog converter (DAC).
-The analog signal is finally upconverted using the carrier frequency $f_{c}$ and sent over the channel.
-The steps at the transmitter have been illustrated in fig.~\ref{fig:tx_implementation}.
+This codeword is next encapsulated into a payload whose size matches the tag length at all times.
+In order to minimize regular transmission errors, i.e., errors of the first kind represented as $\eps_{1}$, a preamble is attached to each payload for countering channel effects at the receiver.
+Our setup uses two 13-symbol long Barker codes for frame synchronization \cite{barker53}, and pilot signals carrying a 128-symbol long Gold sequence~\cite{gold67} for channel equalization.
+Once the frame is assembled, its preamble is modulated using BPSK, while the QPSK is used for the payload.
+The lower modulation order for the synchronization signals increases the robustness against errors of the first kind.
+The modulated I/Q samples are then pulse shaped at baseband before being upconverted to the carrier frequency $f_{c}$ and sent over the channel.
+The steps at the transmitter are shown in \cref{fig:tx_implementation}.